Reports Trends

 One of the most important factors influencing customer behavior is payment.

-How DACH eCommerce brands and retailers can improve their business?
+How can DACH eCommerce brands and retailers improve their business?

-As important as it is to understand customer behavior, it’s equally important understanding your competitors.
-Depending on the market conditions, and their own goals, competitors sometimes tend to make frequent price changes.
+Depending on the market conditions and their own goals, competitors sometimes tend to make frequent price changes.
 Someone is aiming to offer the lowest price, someone just wants to do it for a certain time because it’s maybe entering a new market.
 On the other hand, some competitors want to set the highest price since it’s in alignment with their image of a quality product.

 Why is this so important?
 Well, a brands’/retailers’ pricing strategy needs to be in alignment both with their own business goals and with the competitors’ actions.

 Keeping track of all those changes, especially in competitive markets, can be a daunting task.
-Over the years it became almost impossible to monitor all those changes manually.
+Over the years, it became almost impossible to monitor all those changes manually.
 Prices just kept changing at such a fast pace that the need for an automated solution became obvious.

 That’s when price monitoring tools have become so popular.

-The first price monitoring tools appeared around 10 years ago, but their popularity was nowhere near todays’ one.
+The first price monitoring tools appeared around 10 years ago, but their popularity was nowhere near today’s one.
 Nowadays, it’s impossible to run a successful online business without using such tools.
 They’re able to monitor different competitors and products while presenting everything in numerous reports.
 A very convenient thing is the alert email that you receive after the price change has been detected.
 In that way, everyone can act promptly and adjust their prices accordingly.

 What industries are seeing the biggest change?

 One of the price monitoring tools that pioneered this field around 10 years ago is Price2Spy.
 Therefore, we have witnessed several changes that eCommerce has gone through.
-Today we can say with certainty that there is practically no industry in which price monitoring does not take place.
+Today, we can say with certainty that there is practically no industry in which price monitoring does not take place.

 However, there are some industries where price monitoring is more feasible than in others.
 Mostly because these are industries where product matching can be done in an automated way:

-Product matching can also be done manually, but what determines which approach will be applied are the characteristics of a given industry.
+Product matching can also be done manually, but what determines which approach will be applied is the characteristics of a given industry.
 Hence, automated product matching applies to the mentioned industries mostly because these products have standardized part numbers.
-That goes in hand with large product catalogs and a wide range of products.
+That goes hand in hand with large product catalogs and a wide range of products.
 It’s important to note that product matching can be done in several ways – by product category, by brand, or by-product supplier.

 When we talked about each country individually, we also dealt with the popularity of local and international online stores.
-It can be said that the data we get through Price2Spy over the years coincide with the regularities observed above.
+It can be said that the data we get through Price2Spy over the years coincides with the regularities observed above.

 Wrapping it up